-He also had a quality which is often questioned when we talk of current political candidates.
-He was honest.
-It’s a great trait for a politician to have.
+He also had a quality often questioned when we talk of current political candidates: honesty.
+What a great trait for a politician to have!

 Mayor Stubbs certainly worked to improve the town’s public image.
-He met many visitors, as people were always asking to meet the mayor.
+He met many visitors, as people always asked to meet the mayor.
 He gave out friendship and welcoming purrs to all he met.

 It’s hard to believe a creature who doesn’t even have opposable thumbs could be considered a good candidate.
 However, having two extra feet and legs must make up for it, as Mayor Stubbs managed to get around to meet his constituents quite frequently.